 - A new block should show up on the editor.
 You now have the option to upload a set of new images or select relevant ones from a list of what you already have by selecting ‘Media Library.’
 Either option allows you to select multiple photos at once, although uploading multiple images at once requires you to hold down the ‘Shift’ or ‘Ctrl’ keys.
 By selecting individual photos, you can add an alt text, caption or title of the image.

-- Click on ‘Create a new gallery’ after selecting the images you want to featured in your gallery, and it should be added to your page.
+- Click on ‘Create a new gallery’ after selecting the images you want to feature in your gallery, and it should be added to your page.

 - You can direct yourself to the ‘Edit Gallery’ page to review your selection of images, edit captions or change details about individual images.